Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 "Nah.
 I had a boyfriend for about a year, but we broke up before graduation.
 He was an ass.
 He was dating a girl from another school the whole time we were going out."

 "That sucks.
 Are you sure you're not freaked out?"
-April asked.
+Emily asked.

 "I'm just so glad to have someone to talk to, I think I could overlook it if you told me you were a serial killer that has sex with goldfish!"